OrgMassSpec/Misc/Notebook/4 Mixed Models.md

 - Check influencial data points.
 See `dfbeta()`.
 - Independence: each data point comes from a subject completely independent of the others.

+Mixed models add structure to the random $\epsilon$ aspect of the model, leaving the systematic fixed part unchanged.

+The independence assumption is violated if there are mutiple measures per subject.
+Subject variation will result in a different baseline $data$ values for each subject, and can be modeled as a _random effect_, in this case a _random intercept_ for each subject.
+Each subject is assigened its own intercept value.
+Here, it is assumed the treatment effect is the same on all subjects, therefore the slope for each subject's $data$ is the same.

+$$data \sim group1 + group2 + (1|subject) + \epsilon$$

+The notation $(1|subject)$ says to assume the intercept is different for each subject.

+If there is an additional source of non-dependence: e.g.,

+$$data \sim group1 + group2 + (1|subject) + (1|item) + \epsilon$$